 Taylor Joshua Rankin (b.
-1991) is a composer of new music, drawing on a variety of influences from American and European minimalism, to indie-classical, avant-rock and electronica, currently based in San Francisco and Oakland, CA. Taylor's music has been performed by ensembles across the United States, such as Grammy-Award-winning ensemble: Third Coast Percussion, Friction Quartet, Redshift Ensemble, and the NYU Marimba Ensemble.
-Taylor's music has been programmed by Abchordis Ensemble and Festival Stradella in Italy, Tutti Festival at Denison University, Composers Inc., the Presidio Club, The San Francisco Conservatory of Music Orchestra, California State University East Bay, PoP Up Magazine’s 2018 season in DC, NY, LA, Portland, Toronto, and Chicago, as well as the 2016, 2017, and 2018 Hot Air Music Festivals.
+1991) is a composer of new music, drawing on a variety of influences from American and European minimalism, art-rock and electronica, currently based in San Francisco and Oakland, CA. Taylor's music has been performed by ensembles across the United States, such as Grammy-Award-winning ensemble: Third Coast Percussion, Friction Quartet, Redshift Ensemble, and the NYU Marimba Ensemble.
+Taylor's music has been programmed by Abchordis Ensemble and Festival Stradella in Italy, Tutti Festival at Denison University, Composers Inc., the Presidio Club, The San Francisco Conservatory of Music Orchestra, New York University, California State University East Bay, PoP Up Magazine’s 2018 season in DC, NY, LA, Portland, Toronto, and Chicago, as well as the 2016, 2017, and 2018 Hot Air Music Festivals.

 Bates has praised Taylor as having a “great ear for harmony and texture”, and demonstrating “strong and compelling skills”.
 In 2016 Taylor began serving as a producer for the 2017 Hot Air Music Festival, a day long marathon of new music that operates annually at the San Francisco Conservatory of Music.
 In March of 2017 Taylor was awarded second place in the coveted Highsmith Orchestral Composition competition for his three movement work for orchestra: California Nocturnes.